Ragini164/Deep-Learning-based-Poet-Attribution-model-for-Punjabi-Poetry/README.md

 https://ieeexplore.ieee.org/document/10737982/keywords#keywords

 ## Code and Dataset
 The repository contains the source code and dataset used for the research.
-Feel free to explore and contribute to the project.